 Once submitted the sign will be reviewed to ensure it meets the Town's sign ordinance.
 The building permit application will be reviewed concurrently to the zoning review.
 The cost for the sign's building permit is calculated during the sign permit review.
 The applicant will be notified of the building permit fees once both the zoning review and building permit review are completed.
 The sign permit will not be issued until it is determined that the sign complies with all zoning and building code regulations.

-To submit, please email the required documents per the sign permit application to the contact listed below.
+To submit, please email the required documents per the sign permit application to the Planner listed to the right under Contact Information.

 You may apply for a temporary banner permit for special events or grand openings.
 You must submit a completed Temporary Banner Permit application and $25 per two week event before installing your banner.
 Banners shall be permitted for no more than four (4) events per calendar year with a maximum time period for each event of 14 calendar days.
 This is applicable to both commercial and non-profit community events.